Email hosting for agencies: a practical setup for multi-domain teams

 Getting started

 1. 1Add the agency domain first.
-SHIPMAIL walks you through the setup and tells you exactly what to change at your domain registrar.
+Shipmail walks you through the setup and tells you exactly what to change at your domain registrar.
 Create the role addresses the internal team shares.
 Assign access to the relevant team members.

 2. 2Add client domains as you onboard them.
 Each client domain follows the same guided setup.
 Create the shared mailboxes the team will operate from.